code4recovery/central-query/README.md

 1. Request access to a MongoDB Collection of meeting data that is set up for testing and development.
 Or create your own locally:

-   1. Set up a local instance of MongoDB
+   1. Set up a local instance of MongoDB.
-   1. Create a database called `central-exp` or whatever you wish.
-The name can be set in `.env`
+   1. Create a database called `central-exp` or whatever you wish; the name can be set in `.env`.
    1. Create a sample collection called `meeting` with the following minimum fields in each record:

       ```json